saferpay/jsonapi/texts/ChapterTransaction.md

 ## <a name="Payment_v1_Transaction_AssertRedirectPayment"></a>Transaction AssertRedirectPayment <span class="label text-mandatory">Business license</span>

 >
 >    <i class="glyphicon glyphicon-hand-right"></i> **Caution**: Please DO NOT use the Assert-Request for polling.
-You should alweays await the reception of the Successurl and/or NotifyUrl.
+You should alweays await the reception of the Success-url and/or NotifyUrl.
 >

 --->>>